-Wake County's Child Support Enforcement Program partners with more than 35,407 participants (custodial parents, caretakers, and non-custodial parents) to ensure that families obtain both financial and medical support for children.
+Wake County's Child Support Program partners with a total of 57,234 participants (custodial parents, caretakers, and non-custodial parents) to make sure that families obtain both financial and medical support for children.
 Through the location of parents, establishment of paternity and support obligations, and the enforcement of these obligations the Program promotes family self-sufficiency and child well-being.
-The Program strives to accomplish the goal of economic self-sufficiency for families by consistently collecting millions of dollars for the benefit of the children we serve.
+The Wake County Child Support Office strives to accomplish the goal of economic self-sufficiency for families by consistently collecting millions of dollars for the benefit of the children we serve.